ExtensionsStore/Addressvalidator/README.md

 Address Validator
 =================
-Validate billing and shipping addresses in the Magento One Page Checkout.
+Validate billing and shipping addresses in the Magento Checkout.

 Description
 -----------